 IEEE Communications Letters publishes high-quality short papers that are focused on theoretical and experimental advances in the general area of communications.

 IEEE Communications Letters is committed to ensure a timely, rigorous, and unbiased peer-review process for all submitted manuscripts.
 IEEE Communications Letters follows a double-blind review process.

-Heinrich Hertz Award for Best Communications Letters - Given to an outstanding manuscript published in IEEE Communications Letters during the previous 3 calendar years.
+Papers published in IEEE Communications Letters are eligible for the Heinrich Hertz Award for Best Communications Letters, which is given to an outstanding manuscript published in IEEE Communications Letters during the previous 3 calendar years.

 IEEE Communications Letters topics include, but are not limited to, the following:

 Communication and Information Theory